Online Covariance Matrix Estimation in Stochastic Gradient Descent: Introduction

-To address the above problems, we develop in this paper a different construction of batch-means, a fully \emph{online approach} for asymptotic covariance matrix estimation.
-The construction does not depend on sample size and can perform real-time update recursively, which fits in our online setting.
-To achieve this goal, we design an overlapping batch construction, which greatly extends the non-overlapping one in \citet{chen2016statistical}.
-Similar to the recursive nature of SGD, our algorithm updates the covariance estimate once at a time only through the stochastic gradient of the loss function at the current data point and results from last step within $O(d^2)$ computation.
-Note that since we are learning a $d\times d$ covariance matrix, it requires at least $O(d^2)$ computation to update the covariance matrix.
-Our idea of recursive estimation is motivated by \citet{wu2009recursive}, who studies the long-run variance of a stationary and ergodic process.
-However, the SGD iterates in (\ref{eq:SGDite}) form a non-homogeneous (non-stationary) Markov Chain since the step size $\eta_{k}$ needs to decay as $k$ increases, for example $\eta_{k} = \eta k^{-\a}$ for $\a \in (0.5, 1)$ as suggested by \citet{polyak1992acceleration}.
-Hence, the asymptotic behavior of SGD and stationary process are fundamentally different.
-The construction, which is associated with batch size, is novel and different for SGD iterates and stationary sequence.
+To address the above problems, we develop in this paper a fully \emph{online approach} for asymptotic covariance matrix estimation, which we refer to as online batch means method.
+The construction does not require prior knowledge of the total sample size.
+Immediate updates from $\hat\Sigma_{n}$ to $\hat\Sigma_{n+1}$ can be performed recursively as new data is coming in, which fits our online setting.
+To achieve this goal, we design a novel construction of batches with time-varying size, which substantially extends the one in \citet{chen2016statistical}.
+Similar to the recursive nature of SGD, our algorithm is also recursive and it updates the covariance matrix estimate once at a time only through the stochastic gradient within $O(d^2)$ computation.
+Note that since we are learning a $d\times d$ covariance matrix, it requires at least $O(d^2)$ computation to update the covariance matrix estimates.
+In the important special case of marginal inference of each coordinate of the parameter vector, our online batch means estimator only needs to compute and store diagonals of the covariance matrix estimate, which only require $O(d)$ computation and $O(d)$ memory.
+The idea of online estimation is motivated by \citet{wu2009recursive}, who studied the estimation of long-run variances of stationary and ergodic processes.
+As mentioned above, the SGD iterates in (\ref{eq:SGDite}) form a non-homogeneous (non-stationary) Markov Chain since the step size $\eta_{k}$ decays as $k$ increases, for example $\eta_{k} = \eta k^{-\a}$ for $\a \in (1/2, 1)$ as suggested by \citet{polyak1992acceleration}.
+Hence, the asymptotic behaviors of SGD and stationary processes are fundamentally different.
+The construction, which is associated with batch sizes, is novel and different for SGD iterates and stationary sequences.
 This non-stationarity also brings substantial difficulties in technical analysis.
 The convergence of our estimator is far from being trivial.
-We formally establish the consistency and convergence rate of our recursive estimator.
+We formally establish the consistency result and obtain the convergence rate of our online estimator in Section \ref{sec:theory}.